TerribleAtCreating/dr-rhythm-editor/README.md

 - "practice" (Sound Test)
 - "board4" (The super awesome Doom Board rhythm game)
 - "knockyoudown" (Knock You Down!!)
-The songs listed above contain animation events that may interfere with your charts.
+The songs listed above contain animation or temporal events that may interfere with your charts.
 The charts themselves, however, are not affected by these.
 ## Configuring stems in songs
 When creating a custom song, you will be asked to provide a "no guitar" stem and a "with guitar" stem. these can either:
 - Be the same file (this will make them mutually exclusive in playthroughs)
 - Be one file with everything but the guitar stem, then one file with everything respectively. (this is how stems are intended to work in DELTARUNE)
 	- To signal the game of the "no guitar" stem, your filename must include "no_guit" anywhere in it.

 # Lyrical syntax
 - Words get seperated by spaces and get played on a vocal note (Ralsei's track)
 - Ralsei's censored lyrics can be added by using `[width:lyric]`, where width is the equivalent amount of characters.